devseventeen-jp/Tallyradix/README.md

 - 🔹 Make sure your Django server is running on http://localhost:8000
 - 🔹 An admin user must be created beforehand (python manage.py createsuperuser)
 - 🔹 The transaction_id must be a valid UUID.
 You can generate one with:
-    - 🔹 CLinux / macOS: uuidgen
+    - 🔹 Linux / macOS: uuidgen
     - 🔹 Windows PowerShell: [guid]::NewGuid()

 ## Security Considerations

 - 🔹 .env files must not be committed to version control.
 - 🔹 The provided token authentication is intended for development and testing.
 For production, consider replacing it with JWT or OAuth2.
 - 🔹 Always use HTTPS in production deployments.